masyl/cook/doc/roadmap.md

 - Clean all to-do's
 - The lexer should return tokens as objects instead of arrays for better inspection
 - Allow running in "bouble braket" mode for outputting json
+- Refer to "model" instead of "data" everywhere

 ## Error handling